slvDev/YoutubeDownloaderJS/README.md

 ```
 node app.js YoutubeURL
 ```
-The script will create a unique folder for each video
+The script will create a unique folder for each video.
+Download the Thumbnail image and create an INFO file with Title and Description.

 #### Done